RigsOfRods/docs.rigsofrods.org/gameplay/beginners-guide.md

 ![boatselect](/images/bg-boatselect.png)

 Use `UP`/`DOWN` to throttle and `LEFT`/`RIGHT` to steer.
 Use `PGUP` to center the throttle (to neutral) and `PGDOWN` to center the rudder.
-It may take you awhile to get your sea legs.
+It may take you a while to get your sea legs.
 If you have waves enabled, see how far out you can go before you flip over waves!

 ![boat2](/images/bg-boat2.png)